Search Jobs In Huntington Beach

 Description

-In Huntington Beach, we believe passionately that the key to becoming the best beach City in the world starts and ends with finding the right people to join our team.
-At this time, we have an outstanding career opportunity available, as we're looking for the "right person" to serve as Information Technology Manager for the Information Services Department.
-The current vacancy is within our Infrastructure division.
+Here in Huntington Beach, we believe passionately that the key to becoming the best beach City in the world starts and ends with finding the right people to join our team.
+At this time, we have an outstanding career opportunity available, as we're looking for the "right person" to serve as Public Works Equipment Operator.

 Examples of Essential Duties